privacyguides/privacyguides.org/docs/video-streaming.en.md

     ![Invidious logo](assets/img/video-streaming/invidious.svg#only-light){ align=right }
     ![Invidious logo](assets/img/video-streaming/invidious-dark.svg#only-dark){ align=right }

-    **Invidious** is a free and open source front end for YouTube that is also self-hostable.
+    **Invidious** is a free and open source frontend for YouTube that is also self-hostable.

     There is a list of [public instances](https://instances.invidious.io), with some instances having [Tor](https://www.torproject.org) onion services support.